Robinson v. California: Previous Eighth Amendment rulings

 However, in Weems v.
-United States (1910), in which a punishment of twelve years in irons at hard and painful labor was imposed for the crime of falsifying public records, the Court held that the penalty was cruel in its excessiveness and unusual in its character (i.e., its disproportionality).
+United States (1910), in which a punishment of fifteen years in irons at hard and painful labor was imposed for the crime of falsifying public records, the Court held that the penalty was cruel in its excessiveness and unusual in its character (i.e., its disproportionality).
 The Court quoted obiter dicta by Justice Field in dissent in O'Neil v.
 Vermont (1892): "the inhibition was directed not only against punishments which inflict torture, 'but against all punishments which, by their excessive length or severity, are greatly disproportioned to the offenses charged.'".
 Justices White and Holmes dissented on the grounds that the Eighth Amendment did not prohibit excessive or disproportionate penalties.
 Weems may have been the earliest "disproportionality" Eighth Amendment holding.